Patient Assistance Programs

 Many pharmaceutical companies offer free or low-cost interstitial cystitis/bladder pain syndrome (IC/BPS) prescription medicines (both brandnames and generics) to IC/BPS patients.
 A means for giving back to the community, these discount medicine programs, referred to as Patient Assistance Programs (PAPs), are usually designed for low-income individuals and families.
 However, some companies also offer discount coupons available for all IC/BPS patients.

 PAPs typically require proof of financial status and documented information from your IC/BPS doctor or other healthcare provider.
 Some programs may require that you have either no health insurance or no prescription drug benefits if you have health insurance.
-Typically, these programs do not cover over-the-counter IC/BPS medicines and may not cover off-label use of a medicine or coverage of opioid (pain) medicines (with the exception of Purdue Pharma).
+Typically, these programs do not cover over-the-counter IC/BPS medicines and may not cover off-label use of a medicine or coverage of opioid (pain) medicines.

 Some PAPs require registration.
 However, be on the lookout for scams.
-For guidance through the maze of websites offering low cost and no cost medicines, the Federal Trade Commission (FTC) has issued the consumer alert No Need to Pay for Information on Free (or Low-Cost) Rx Drugs.
+For guidance through the maze of websites offering low-cost and no-cost medicines, the Federal Trade Commission (FTC) has issued the consumer alert, How To Get Generic Drugs and Low-Cost Prescriptions.

 Program Offered by the Distributors of Elmiron